tanghoong/browser-extension-inkshelf/README.md

 * Create a feature branch
 * Submit a pull request

-Please keep the scope minimal and aligned with InkShelf’s philosophy.
+Please keep the scope minimal and aligned with InkShelf's philosophy.

 ---